Molenfeuer/PierreShopcreeper/README.md

 ## Contribute

-If something doesn't work, or you miss a feature, feel free to open a new issue on the [GitHub Page of this mod](https://github.com/Nordmole/PierreShopcreeper/issues).
-Please always use the GitHub issue page instead of the issue page of Nexusmods or something else
+If something doesn't work, or you miss a feature, feel free to open a new issue on the [GitHub Page of this mod](https://github.com/Molenfeuer/PierreShopcreeper/issues).
+I prefer the GitHub Page but if you really don't want to use it feel free to use the [Issue Page here on NexusMods](https://www.nexusmods.com/stardewvalley/mods/9915?tab=bugs).

 ## Credits

+- First of all thanks to [ConcernedApe](https://twitter.com/concernedape) for developing Stardew Valley and the Sprites my own Textures based on!
-Love and hugs for [Pathoschild](https://www.nexusmods.com/stardewvalley/users/1552317) to develop [SMAPI](https://www.nexusmods.com/stardewvalley/mods/2400) and [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915).
+- Love and hugs for [Pathoschild](https://www.nexusmods.com/stardewvalley/users/1552317) to develop [SMAPI](https://www.nexusmods.com/stardewvalley/mods/2400) and [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915).
 This modification uses both of these technologies to run!

 ## Other

-Here's a little [YouTube Video](https://youtu.be/CTJ4P1EmiD4?t=12) i recommend to you
+Here's a little [YouTube Video](https://youtu.be/CTJ4P1EmiD4?t=12) i recommend to you.